 Virtual reality is already available to us, but not yet at the best level.
 Several gaming companies have already begun to improve their photorealistic graphics in the console and PC games.
 Developers are steadily improving this technology to make it indispensable in the lives of gamers.

 The demand for high-quality virtual reality is high: not being able to experience the familiar sensations of everyday life, locked in a lockdown cage, people turn their eyes to modern opportunities to transfer to other realities.

-During Facebook Connect 7 in September 2020, it was revealed that the company is focusing on its VR efforts and intends to integrate its two headsets together into an all-new Oculus Headset 2.
+During Facebook Connect 7 in September 2020, it was revealed that the company was focusing on its VR efforts and intended to integrate its two headsets together into an all-new Oculus Headset 2.
 They also plan to release their VR glasses next year, which will unveil a new wave of more affordable equipment for everyday use.

 Erasing Entertainment Formats Borders